ihark/pinimatic/README.md

    (Note: Setting PUBLIC to False does still allow registrations.
 Make sure
           both PUBLIC and the previous setting are set to False to prevent all public access.)

- + **INVITE_MODE**: Set to true to allow new registraions by invitation only.
+ + **INVITE_MODE**: Set to true to allow new registrations by invitation only.
-   See https://github.com/arctelix/django-invitation.git for more information on invittation settings.
+   See https://github.com/arctelix/django-invitation.git for more information on invitation settings.
- + **ALLAUTH**: Many settings agailable for customization of login and signup.
+ + **ALLAUTH**: Many settings available for customization of login and signup.
    See https://github.com/arctelix/django-allauth.git for more information on allauth settings.
  + **EAMIL**: Configure these settings as per your email smtp server.

 ## Current Pin Features

+### Current Pin Features
  + Pin Tagging
  + User groups
  + Filter pin views